 What we’re looking for

-Sizing: One factor we looked at when searching for the best chinos was size inclusivity — a wide range of available waist sizes and inseam lengths.
+One important factor we looked at when searching for the best chinos was size inclusivity — a wide range of available waist sizes and inseam lengths.
 Some brands allow you to select your waist and inseam measurements independently, while others only let you select your waist measurement and pair it with a fixed inseam length.
 (Inseams for most styles of men’s pants fall between 30 and 34 inches on average.)
 To find your ideal measurements, in addition to measuring your body, try measuring the waist and inseam on a pair of pants that you already love and using those measurements as your starting point.

-Best overall chino
+Best men’s chinos overall

-As a “Northeastern preppy American kid,” WM Brown founding editor Matt Hranek told us that he’s lived in chinos his entire life.
+As a “Northeastern preppy American kid,” WM Brown founding editor Matt Hranek has lived in chinos his entire life.
 He says he’s tried “every incarnation — expensive and otherwise” and finally found his perfect pair at the resurgent teen (and tween) favorite Abercrombie and Fitch.
 But Hranek promises these are not your cologne-soaked Abercrombie chinos from yesteryear: “The new designer they brought in to make the brand a little less ‘shirtless men and perfume’ has a long history in menswear,” he tells us, adding that Abercrombie’s chinos now feature “great construction and perfect sizing.”
-Because they have a little stretch, Hranek says they feel “like pajamas” but assures us that the twill cotton fabric is sturdy — “kind of bulletproof” are his exact words — “and definitely carbonara-spill-proof.”
+Because they have a little stretch, Hranek says they feel “like pajamas” but assures us the twill cotton fabric is sturdy — “kind of bulletproof” are his exact words — “and definitely carbonara-spill-proof.”
 Hranek is partial to the classic straight fit, which he owns in “every shade of tan.”
 (Abercrombie’s chinos are also available in skinny, super-skinny, and athletic-skinny cuts, and in a variety of neutral colors.)

 Best workwear chino

-Waist sizes 28–58 | Inseam sizes 28–39 | Flat front | Straight leg | 65% polyester, 35% cotton
+Sizing: Waist sizes 26–58, inseam sizes 28–39 | Cut: Straight fit | Pleats vs. flat front: Flat front | Fabric: 65% polyester, 35% cotton

-Best slim-fit chino with stretch
+Best slim-fit chino

-Waist sizes 27–42 | Inseam size 34, with free alterations | Flat front | Slim fit | 60% cotton, 37% polyester, 3% Spandex
+Sizing: Waist sizes 27–42, inseam size 34, with free alterations | Cut: Slim fit | Pleats vs. flat front: Flat front | Fabric: 60% cotton, 37% polyester, 3% Spandex

 Best chino for men with big thighs

-Waist sizes 28–40 | Inseam sizes 28–36 | Flat front | Athletic cut | 97% cotton, 3% elastane
+Sizing: Waist sizes 29–40, inseam sizes 28–36 | Cut: Athletic fit | Pleats vs. flat front: Flat front | Fabric: 97% cotton, 3% elastane

-Best relaxed-fit pleated chino
+Best pleated chino

-Waist sizes 28–44 | Inseam sizes 29–34 | Pleated front | Relaxed fit | 100% cotton
+Sizing: Waist sizes 28–44, inseam sizes 29–34 | Cut: Relaxed fit | Pleats vs. flat front: Pleats front | Fabric: 100% cotton

 Best cropped pleated chino

-Waist sizes 28–38 | Inseam sizes regular or long | Pleated | Relaxed fit | 98% cotton, 2% elastane
+Sizing: Waist sizes 28–38, inseam sizes regular or long | Cut: Relaxed fit | Pleats vs. flat front: Pleats | Fabric: 98% cotton, 2% elastane

-Strategist writer Jeremy Rellosa loves his Alex Mill chinos, which he has been able to wear on repeat throughout three of the last four seasons (fall, spring, and summer) because of the looser, airier fit in the thigh.
+Strategist writer Jeremy Rellosa loves his Alex Mill chinos, which he has been able to wear on repeat throughout the fall, spring, and summer because of the looser, airier fit in the thigh.
 If you’re looking to dip a toe into the world of pleated pants, these are the chinos for you.
 Because the single pleats are so subtle, Rellosa says, he can dress them up or down and, depending on how high or low he wears them on his waist, he can really show off the pleats or hide them.
 They have a little bit of stretch for comfort, and a flap coin pocket adds a unique detail.
-When we asked Rellosa to tell us more about the cropped length, he noted that the cuffed hem is stitched around the ankle, so you won’t be able to uncuff the pants unless you’re very handy with a seam ripper.
+When we asked Rellosa to tell us more about the cropped length, he noted that the cuffed hem is stitched around the ankle, so you won’t be able to uncuff the pants unless you’re handy with a seam ripper.
 But he’s into the look.
 “I ended up liking the cropped length because I can show off my socks on taller boots like my Blundstones or desert boots.
 And the cropped length looks great with loafers too.”

-Best slim-fit lighter-weight chino
+Best light-weight chino

-Waist sizes 28–36 | Inseam sizes 30–34 | Flat front | Slim fit | Cotton and elastane blend
+Sizing: Waist sizes 28–36, inseam sizes 30–34 | Cut: Relaxed fit | Pleats vs. flat front: Flat front | Fabric: Cotton and elastane blend

-Best warm-weather chino
+Best lightweight elastic waist chino

-Waist sizes 28–38 | Inseam sizes 30–34 | Flat front | Straight fit | 85% Tencel, 15% linen
+Sizing: Waist sizes 28–38, inseam sizes 30–34 | Cut: Straight fit | Pleats vs. flat front: Flat front | Fabric: 85% Tencel, 15% linen

 This pair of lighter-weight chinos came recommended to us by model Dougie Joseph, who says he can wear them all summer “without overheating.”
 According to Joseph, that’s because Australian brand Venroy makes them “from a mixture of linen and Tencel, so they don’t have that usual heavy feel of cotton chinos.”
 He goes on: “The Tencel-linen fabric creates a whole new realm of comfort, while also giving the chinos a unique look.”
 The Venroy Lounge chino has a straight cut throughout the leg and an elastic waistband for additional comfort, putting a spin on a more traditional structured chino.